Top 5 Colorado Spring Landscaping Tips

 The first of our Colorado spring landscaping tips really hits close to home!
 Before you get too excited in the garden area or nursery of your local home improvement store, know the climate for your home.
 This includes your geographic location, as well as the climate of your yard.
 Choose plants appropriate for how much sun, and shade different parts of your lawn receive during the day.
 Discover what plants thrive in your living area with this simple guide to get started.

 2. Keep growth in mind

 When choosing landscaping and sizes of plants, estimate how large the plants will grow in 6 weeks, 6 months, etc. If you plant too many small shrubs in front of your living room window, and then find out they are actually small trees, you may have to dig them up soon!
 Most plants will have height and growth requirements on the pots when purchased from your nursery.
 This is one of our Colorado spring landscaping tips you’ll need to keep in mind before you plant if you plan to do it yourself.

 3. Inspect trees and shrubs

-Trees and shrubs can draw the eye to particular spots on your lawn, enhance hard and soft landscaping features and provide a complete, finished feel to any outdoor space.
+Trees and shrubs can draw the eye to particular spots on your lawn, enhance hard and soft landscaping features and provide a complete, finished feel to any outdoor living space.
 It’s important to inspect the health of your trees and shrubs after the wear and tear of a long winter.
-Stay on the lookout for a number of common seasonal effects, or consult a tree and shrub care expert for their insight and help
+Stay on the lookout for a number of common seasonal effects, or consult a tree care expert for their insight and help

 4. Fertilize your lawn